MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ## Set up webinars

-You must use PowerShell to set up and manage the webinar experience for your organization.
-The ability to configure webinars in the Teams admin center isn't available yet.
+If you'd like to set up and manage the webinar experience for your organization, you must use PowerShell.

 To set up webinars, use the **`-AllowWebinars`** parameter within the PowerShell [**CsTeamsEventsPolicy**](/powershell/module/teams/set-csteamseventspolicy) cmdlet.